slamjeron/AutoGrinder/README.md

 ## Code Example

-To record what the user dose I use the library pynput which can access and use input then I place it in a list to be played back later.
+To record what the user does I use the library pynput which can access and use input then I place it in a list to be played back later.

-this code determines what happens when you type a key or click the mouse using the library pynput.
+This code determines what happens when you type a key or click the mouse using the library pynput.

     def on_click(self, x, y, button, pressed):
         global recording